isomerpages/moe-ast/_professional-recognition/OYEA/OYEA Stories.md

 Achieve Multiplication Mastery through Multiplication Challenge by <b>Ms Chong Lay Cheng, Emma</b><br>

-Excite Learning Through Digital Escape Rooms by <b>Mdm Farah Filza Binte Muhammad Rajaie</b><br>
+Excite Learning Through Digital Escape Rooms by <b>Mdm Farah Filza Binte Muhammad Rajaie</b><br><br>

-Access the OYEA 2020 Primary Noteworthy Practices of the 3 nominees from the Primary Schools:	<br><a href="https://staging.d2dfevnwgxersp.amplifyapp.com/files/oyea2020-13.pdf">text</a><br><br>
+Access the OYEA 2020 Primary Noteworthy Practices of the 3 nominees from the Primary Schools:	<br><a href="https://staging.d2dfevnwgxersp.amplifyapp.com/files/oyea2020-13.pdf">OYEA 2020 Primary Noteworthy Practices(.pdf, 1.86 MB)</a><br><br>
 <b>Secondary Schools</b><br><br>

 Infusing Mindfulness in the PE Curriculum and Sports by <b>Mr Aw Si Kuan</b><br>

 Using Games to Promote the Joy of Learning in History and Social Studies by <b>Mr Chen Quansheng, Jason</b><br>

-Use of Escape Rooms to Excite and Engage students in Mathematics Lessons and Beyond by <b>Mr Tan Sheng Yan Samuel</b><br>
+Use of Escape Rooms to Excite and Engage students in Mathematics Lessons and Beyond by <b>Mr Tan Sheng Yan Samuel</b><br><br>

-Access the OYEA 2020 Primary Noteworthy Practices of the 3 nominees from the Secondary Schools:	<br><a href="https://staging.d2dfevnwgxersp.amplifyapp.com/files/oyea2020-14.pdf">text</a><br>
+Access the OYEA 2020 Primary Noteworthy Practices of the 3 nominees from the Secondary Schools:	<br><a href="https://staging.d2dfevnwgxersp.amplifyapp.com/files/oyea2020-14.pdf">OYEA 2020 Secondary Noteworthy Practices(.pdf, 1.63 MB)</a><br>

 </p>